akrasuski1/halb-cpu/opcodes.md

 ## Jumps

 Jumps can have destination of `H:L` or `PCH:imm` for local jumps.
-There will be eight condition codes, probably the same as MSP430's (todo: check carry behavior though).
+There will be eight condition codes, probably the same as MSP430's.

 (total: 2x8 = 16)